Youngson History, Family Crest & Coats of Arms

 - George Youngson, aged 11, who landed in America from Scotland, in 1896

-- Margaret Youngson, aged 17, who emigrated to the United States from Scotland, in 1896
+- Margaret Youngson, aged 17, who immigrated to the United States from Scotland, in 1896

 Youngson Settlers in United States in the 20th Century